 Bangladesh is one of the most untouched Asian countries in terms of tourism.
 We’ve been travelling there for 10 days and during those days we’ve only seen a single tourist, who wasn’t actually a tourist but an expat.
-If you have 10-15 days of holidays and are willing to travel to beautiful countries where nobody goes, Bangladesh is your ideal holidays destination.
+If you have 10-15 days of holidays and are willing to travel to beautiful countries where nobody goes, and you like countryside and visit simple but powerful places, Bangladesh is your ideal holidays destination.

 Maybe the lack of tourists is due to the lack of clear information on how to get a Visa.
 If you are travelling around the world, as we were doing at that time, and you can’t ask for the visa in your country, nobody knows if you can do a visa on arrival or not.
 For instance, at the embassy of Bangladesh in Indonesia, they refused to give us the visa because we were not living or working in Indonesia.
 And they insisted on telling us that there’s no «visa on arrival» option for us.
 The embassy in Spain was not more helpful.
 They told us they had no idea if it was possible or not.
 The official pages of the embassies or the Bengali government (which look like pages designed by a 13 years old guy learning to code in the garage of his parents) are full of wrong information (wrong phone numbers, directions, visa conditions) and don’t help much more.